Which tasks should your law firm automate first?

 As you identify more processes to automate in your law firm, you’ll finally have time to review those tasks that are important, but not a priority — the activities that often get pushed back or forgotten about until a deadline looms.
 These tasks represent more opportunities to automate your to-do list with your schedule, notifications and reminders, and with your processes.

 For example, if your firm has not yet grown to need a full-time Human Resources director, there are often HR-related activities and requirements that are important but not urgent until a deadline is pending.
 You can automate these processes by outsourcing your HR responsibilities to a consulting company or even deploying a modern Human Capital Management system with consulting support.

-Here are a few products to consider for marketing automation:
+Here are a few products to consider for law firm marketing automation:

 - Email newsletter products like Constant Contact, Mailchimp, GetResponse, and more

 - Customer Relationship Management tools like Salesforce, HubSpot, Zoho, and more

 - Social media scheduling tools like Buffer, Hootsuite, CoSchedule, and more

 Even if you’re automating a substantial part of your client outreach, you might find yourself still spending a lot of time communicating with clients.
 But, as noted above, a degree of human touch is necessary to keep your clients.